Skema-tik/grab-react-native/README.md

 # grab-react-native
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md#pull-requests)

-Grab User Interface on React Native.
+Build Grab on React Native.

 **DISCLAIMER**
  _Please do not use this project for your own products or apps because all of the icons, font, and layout is property of Grab.
 You can use this project for learning purposes only._